Rodaina1997/TFTP/README.md

 # TFTP
 It is a Trivial file transfer protcol,
 A project to simulate the TFTP client in python,
-The protocol operation occurs in two steps 1) Connection establishment 2) Data transfer
+The protocol operation occurs in two steps 1) Connection establishment 2) Data transfer.
-> Connection establishment
+ Connection establishment,
 Connections are initiated by clients by sending either a read request (RRQ) to download files from the server or sending a write request (WRQ) to upload files to the server.
 Those requests will be sent to the default server port which is 69.
 After receiving a request, the server makes a new UDP socket for each client.
 Then checks if the request can be fulfilled and handles the required errors.
 Then using this new socket, the server will send the reply (ACK/ERR) to the client.
 The positive reply for an RRQ is the first data block in the requested file (blk #1).